-When a student's cumulative GPA falls below 2.0, they are placed on academic probation.
-Students on academic probation should participate in Project Success, a program through University College designed to return students to good academic standing as quickly as possible using multiple strategies.
+When a student's cumulative GPA falls below 2.0 for a second or subsequent time, they may be academically dismissed.
+Students on academic probation are required to participate in Project Success, a program through University College designed to return students to good academic standing as quickly as possible using multiple strategies.

-At the end of any semester, except for the summer session, when a student's cumulative GPA falls below 2.0 for a second or subsequent time, they may be dismissed from the University and from their major.
+At the end of any semester, except for the summer session, when a student's cumulative GPA falls below 2.0 for a second or subsequent time, they may be academically dismissed from the University and from their major.

-Dismissed students are encouraged to ask about academic reinstatement, a formal request, reviewed by a committee, to determine the best path to graduation.
-Reinstatement requires readmission in a future term and being accepted into the student's major of interest.
+Academically dismissed students are encouraged to ask about academic reinstatement, a formal request, reviewed by a committee, to determine the best path to graduation.